 Yes, Bhutan has hot springs.

-How many hot springs are in Bhutan?
+How many hot springs are there in Bhutan?

 Bhutan has 10 hot springs (Tshachu).